dxiai/styleguide/other_index.md

 It seems that some information has been restricted from a sass bug.
 Stupidly pg paged did not report such error.

+The following chunk checks the different types of links and information that we have in our Moodle content, so we can move it into github as soon as we can.

+- Alerts are used to highlight sections of contents, where primary stands for definitions, info general highlights, warning potential elements of errors, danger points to misuse.
+Success stands for best practices.

+- Buttons are used for linking resources.
+Success means other pages, primary means data.

 <p class="alert alert-warning">hello warning</p>

+<p class="btn btn-prinary"><i class="fa fa-lg fa-file-o"></i> This should be a button</p>

-i wonder whether the error appears in the class definition of the html code above.
+I wonder whether the error appears in the class definition of the html code above.

-the problem was in the theme. if the theme is not ok then deployments will not work.
+The problem was in the theme. if the theme is not ok then deployments will not work.